-All staff, volunteers and governors working in Our Lady's, are responsible for the operation of this policy and have a legal duty to report any disclosure, allegation or suspicion of abuse, to the Designated Safeguarding Lead or, in their absence, their Deputy.
+All staff, volunteers and governors working in Our Lady of Perpetual Succour Catholic Primary School, are responsible for the operation of this policy and have a legal duty to report any disclosure, allegation or suspicion of abuse, to the Designated Safeguarding Lead or, in their absence, their Deputy.
 This must be done immediately following the disclosure or suspicion is made or arises.